secureworks/dalton/INSTALL-AWS.rst

 The following were done using the Amazon Linux 2 AMI on a t2.micro instance (free tier).
-The entire process took less than half an hour, with the bulk of the time -- just under 24 mins -- spent doing the initial download, build, and config of the containers.
+The entire process took less than half an hour, with the bulk of the time -- just under 24 mins -- spent in Step 4 doing the initial download, build, and config of the containers.

 Step 1: Install Docker